-In our efforts to stay current on the GovWebworks blog, we turn to the following sources.
-These news outlets and resources cover the changing face of gov tech via their magazines, websites, and social media.
+In our efforts to stay current on the GovWebworks blog, we turn to the following gov tech news sources.
+We appreciate these outlets and resources for their reliable coverage of the changing face of gov tech via magazines, websites, and social media.

 1) Government Technology

 The oldest publication on this list was founded in 1987, two years after the release of Windows 1.0.
 Since then, Government Technology (GovTech) has grown to reach 75,000 in print circulation, with 4.4 million online visitors a year (as of 2016).

 Focused on “the smart use of technology in solving state and local government’s priority issues,” GovTech is supported by research from the Center for Digital Government, an advisory institute for information technology policies in state and local government.
 Other publications owned by e.Republic include TechWire, PublicCIO and Governing, the award-winning magazine acquired in 2009.